adey-px/cluster-music/README.md

 6. save favourite audio as a playlist

 The following user story was tested for Pro user:
-1. download audio from the site to my computer successfully
+1. download audio from the site to my computer successfully after making payment

 ### 4.5 Testing Existing Features
 1. All the navigation links and buttons on the application work as expected